-The Associate Degree Nursing program at COM is approved by the Texas Board of Nursing (TBON) and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The program is approved by the Texas Board of Nursing (BON) and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 These organizations can be contacted at:

-Texas Board of Nursing (TBON) 333 Guadalupe #3-460, Austin, TX 78701 1-512-305-7400; www.bon.state.tx.us
+Texas Board of Nursing 333 Guadalupe #3-460, Austin, TX 78701 1-512-305-7400 www.bon.texas.gov

-Accreditation

-Commission for Education in Nursing (ACEN) 3343 Peachtree Road, NE, Suite 850 Atlanta, GA 30326; 404-975-5000
+Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road, NE, Suite 850 Atlanta, GA 30326; 404-975-5000 There are two tracks in the ADN program.
+The pre-licensure track is a four semester plan of study designed for unlicensed applicants.
+New pre-licensure students are admitted in the fall and spring semesters.